Karniffel: History

 Karniffel was a descendant of the original Karnöffel, which itself originated in Bavaria in the first quarter of the 15th century and is thus the oldest identifiable European card game in the history of playing cards with a continuous tradition of play down to the present day.
 Research in recent decades has identified a number of other card games played in Switzerland, with Swiss-suited cards, and in north Germany and the Baltic region, with French-suited cards, but the rules of Karniffel are recorded earlier than any of the other members of the family and it is one of only two variants known to use German-suited cards, the other being the Austro-Bavarian game of Watten.
 (The extinct Polish game of Drużbart also used German-suited cards; of the Polish pattern.)

 Although games variously known as Karniffel, Karniffeln, Karnöffel or Karnöffeln, were played in much of German-speaking central Europe from around 1425, the earliest detailed description of a set of rules comes from an article in the periodical, Teutsche Merkur, dated 1783.
 This version, "Karniffel", was a derivative of 15th-century Karnöffel that became popular in Thuringia.
 Like its parent, it featured a highly unusual hierarchy and cards with special properties.
 However, it also differed significantly in that it used a 36-card pack and had the "surprising feature" of two chosen suits.
 Another oddity is that each side had a 'director' who instructs his partner on the cards to play.

-Relatives of Karniffel that are still played today include Swedish Bräus, German Knüffeln and Faroese Styrivolt.
+Relatives of Karniffel that are still played today include Swedish Bräus, German Knüffeln and Faroese Stýrivolt.